» PEER / CARES Events / Programs

 American Red Cross Blood Drives

 The Department of PEER and Health Education has been coordinating and hosting campus American Red Cross Blood Drives since the '90s.
-There are four (4) drives scheduled for the 2023-2024 academic year.
-The first drive is taking place on February 28th.
+There are four (4) drives scheduled for the 2024-2025 academic year.
+Dates for drives is taking place November 14th, February 13th, April 17th.
 Contact Dr. Dani Smith for more information or make an appointment online at redcrossblood.org using code CU.